jrhillae/AlienCSI_VM_JH/blogpost.md

 ```shell
   $ cat vespa_velutina_interactions.tsv | wc -l
 ```
-Before we continue it is important to highlight that an interactions always consists out of a source species, an interaction type and a target species.
+Before we continue it is important to highlight that an interaction always consists out of a source species, an interaction type and a target species.
 In the file vespa_velutina_interactions.tsv, _Vespa velutina_ might occur both as source or target species.
 In the following we want to list all unique source and target species with which _Vespa velutina_ is interacting.
 To do this, we filter all unique species names from column 8 and 48 within the file vespa_velutina_interactions.tsv.
 Both columns refer to the [mapped species name](https://www.globalbioticinteractions.org/process) of the source species and target species, respectively, within the interaction.

 ```shell
  $ cat vespa-velutina-interactions.tsv| cut -f8 | sort | uniq > vespa_velutina_sources.tsv
  $ cat vespa-velutina-interactions.tsv| cut -f48 | sort | uniq > vespa_velutina_targets.tsv
 ```
+Manually remove the first row of the files in case it represents an empty line.
 Now we loop over each of these species and write out all interactions containing these species into an output file (secundary_interactions_sources.tsv and secundary_interactions_targets.tsv, respectively)

 ```shell
 $ while read line; do zgrep "$line" interactions.tsv.gz >>secundary_interactions_sources.tsv; done <vespa_velutina_sources.tsv
 $ while read line; do zgrep "$line" interactions.tsv.gz >>secundary_interactions_targets.tsv; done <vespa_velutina_targets.tsv
 ```
 Finally, we simplify the dataoutput to the columns we are interested in and delete any duplicate rows.
-The following columns are included in this output:
+The following columns are included in this output (select any columns depending on your interest): column 2: taxonids of the source species column 3: taxon name column 4: species level of source species column 8: mapped species name column 20: phylum name source species column 22: kingdom name source species column 39: interaction type column